 ARX-02 is a potential new treatment option for patients who suffer from breakthrough pain (BTP) due to cancer that has completed Phase 2 development.
 The ARX-02 system consists of a device containing 30 single dose applicators, each of which contains a single sufentanil NanoTab that a patient can self-administer under their tongue for rapid sublingual absorption.
 ARX-02 is designed to avoid many of the limitations of currently available cancer BTP medications by combining the rapid onset and appropriate offset of breakthrough pain relieving medication, with misuse and abuse-deterrent packaging.

 ARX-03 is a sublingual product candidate designed to provide non-invasive mild sedation, anxiety reduction and pain relief in patients prior to a painful procedure in a physician’s office.
 ARX-03 has completed Phase 2 development.
 ARX-03 is a combination of sufentanil and triazolam in the NanoTab technology platform that can be easily administered sublingually by a healthcare professional, has been designed to provide rapid onset-of-effect without impacting recovery or discharge.
-ARX-03 may eliminate the need for specialized personnel and may require only minimal monitoring equipment, allowing it to be used cost-effectively in the physician’s office.
+ARX-03 may reduce the need for specialized personnel and monitoring equipment, potentially allowing it to be used cost-effectively in the physician’s office.

 ARX-04 a sublingual sufentanil product candidate designed to provide a non-invasive, fast-onset treatment of patients with moderate-to-severe acute pain, both on the battlefield and in civilian settings of trauma or injury.
-ARX-04 has successfully complete Phase 2 clinical trials wherein we have identified a safe and effective dose (30 mcg of sufentanil per NanoTab) to further evaluate in Phase 3.
+ARX-04 has successfully complete Phase 2 clinical trials wherein we have identified the dose (30 mcg of sufentanil per tablet ) to further evaluate in Phase 3.
 AcelRx received a grant from the US Army Medical Research and Materiel Command (USAMRMC) to conduct a Phase 2 dose finding-study in moderate-to-severe acute pain in preparation for Phase 3 development.